Weighted Blankets for PTSD

 Every year, the number of people suffering from P.T.S.D.
 (Post-Traumatic Stress Disorder) tends to rise.
 There are different PTSD symptoms, including sleep deprivation.
 Although several medications are available to alleviate these symptoms, many patients now regularly benefit from the use of weighted blankets.

 If you want to learn more on how to use weighted blankets to calm your anxiety or stress levels, you can find all the information you have been looking for, directly from the experts of weighted blankets right here.
 From the latest research to an in-depth investigation, this is why a PTSD blanket can be the perfect answers for all your issues.
 If you cannot wait to improve your sleep quality and ease your PTSD symptoms, then a weighted blanket can finally help you.
+Additionally, a sleep mask can be used for complete darkness and comfort.

 What Are Weighted Blankets for PTSD?